Philip Donnelly (musician)

-Philip Donnelly (31 December 1948 - 28 November 2019) was a guitarist, songwriter and producer born in Clontarf, Dublin.
-Known as the Clontarf Cowboy he gained international recognition touring and recording with artists such as the Everly Brothers, Johnny Cash, Nanci Griffith, Townes Van Zandt, John Prine and Donovan.
+Philip Donnelly (31 December 1948 – 28 November 2019) was a guitarist, songwriter and producer born in Clontarf, Dublin.
+Known as the Clontarf Cowboy, he gained international recognition touring and recording with artists such as the Everly Brothers, Johnny Cash, Nanci Griffith, Townes Van Zandt, John Prine and Donovan.

 Career

-Donnelly began his music career in the late 1960s with the Dublin-based band Portrait which morphed into the rock band Elmer Fudd, the band supported Thin Lizzy in 1971.
-Later that year Philip Donnelly left the band to tour with Donovan.
+Philip Donnelly began his music career in the late 1960s with the Dublin-based band Portrait, which morphed into the rock band Elmer Fudd; the band supported Thin Lizzy in 1971.
+Later that year Donnelly left the band to tour with Donovan.